RESOURCES ⇢ ARTICLE

 That surprise is the symptom.
 The disease is an intelligence gap between what your delivery teams hear and what your growth teams know.

-Your program managers and task leads pick up signals every week that never reach leadership.
+Your program managers pick up signals every week that never reach leadership.
 A casual comment about next year’s funding.
 Hesitation when a requirement is discussed.
 Frustration with another contractor.
 A quiet shift in priorities that changes what your customer actually needs.

 Your competitors would love to have that context.
 Most of the time, it never leaves the room.